Follicular lymphoma

 Watch and wait

 In many cases treatment may be deferred and a watch and wait approach is appropriate.
 Studies have consistently shown that there is no survival benefit to treating immediately versus waiting until treatment is necessary.
-In this first study they confirm that for low tumour burden patients watch and wait is still a valid choice.
+(14) (4) (13) This holds true, even for advanced stage patients.
+(5) For some patients the idea of having cancer and doing nothing about it can be a difficult concept to accept.
+They may prefer to initiate treatment immediately even though it provides no survival benefit.
+But the act of “doing something” is emotionally more appealing.

 What confuses the issue however is the availability of low toxicity treatment like Rituxan or radioimmunotherapy.
 With their low toxicity and high efficacy it might be time to abandon watch and wait in favour of these therapies.
 It is known that they will delay the time until more aggressive chemotherapy is required.
-However it is still too early to say with any certainty that they will improve the overall survival.
-Here is a large study that reviews watch and wait versus treatment with Rituxan.
+Treatment with Rituxan alone for newly diagnosed follicular lymphoma that is asymptomatic has been shown to be highly effective and may be an excellent choice for those patients who are not comfortable with watch and wait.
+(6) Rituxan followed by Rituxan maintenance has also been shown to be effective at delaying the time until more toxic chemotherapy is needed, but it does not improve the overall survival.
+(7) When deciding whether watch and wait, or Rituxan therapy should be used the patient must weigh the cost and inconvenience of going for therapy every few months, versus delaying the need for chemotherapy.

 Some of the factors that may indicate the need for treatment include: